-What is the Tour de France?
+Tour De France 2019: Everything you need to know - CBBC Newsround

 He came up with the crazy idea of a bike race around France in order to raise the profile of L'Auto, the newspaper he worked for.

-The first race was a huge success with 60 riders covered an amazing 1,500 miles.
+The first race was a huge success with 60 riders covering an amazing 1,500 miles.

-The Tour is one big race with lots of smaller races going on inside it.
+The Tour is now like one big race with lots of smaller races going on inside it.

 Riders might race for each stage win or to earn the right to wear one of the famous jerseys...

-The Green Jersey is the points prize.
+The green jersey is the points prize.
 You get points for being one of the first riders over the line on each stage.
 It's usually won by a sprinter.
-Britain's Mark Cavendish is one of the world's best in this category, when he sprints for the line he can get to speeds over 40 miles-per-hour.

 But the tour isn't just about reaching the highest speeds - it's also known for its uphill struggles.
-The riders climb thousands of metres up Alpine mountains, with the best rider on those stages winning a snazzy red and white Polka Dot Jersey.
+The riders climb thousands of metres up Alpine mountains, with the best rider on those stages winning a snazzy red and white polka dot jersey.

-The White Jersey is given to the best young rider - that's someone who's under 25 years old.
+The white jersey is given to the best young rider - that's someone who's under 25 years old.

-But the prize everyone wants is the Yellow Jersey.
+But the prize everyone wants is the yellow jersey.
 If you are wearing it, you are the overall race leader on total time since the start of the Tour.

-Tour champions are often strong at everything: climbing, sprinting and time trialling.
+Tour champions are often strong at everything - climbing, sprinting and time-trialling.

 No. It's a big team event but the team leader is very important.
 The team leader is usually the strongest rider.